- Diagnostic Coronary Angiography

 - Map & Directions

 875 Ellicott Street

 The state-of-the-art Electrophysiology (EP) Suite offers an experienced electrophysiology team for the diagnosis and treatment of patients with abnormal heart rhythms.
 It is the largest facility of its kind in Western New York, with certification by the American Society of Echocardiography for adult transthoracic and transesophageal studies, and provides Electrophysiology Studies.

-The following tests are performed in the Electrophysiology Suite, under the direction of specially trained doctors who read and interpret the recording of the heart's action and provide a full report to the patient's doctor, so that treatment plan can be developed. reatments may include the following:
+The following tests are performed in the Electrophysiology suite under the direction of specially- trained doctors.
+They read and interpret the recording of the heart's action and provide a full report to the patient's doctor so that treatment plan can be developed. treatments may include the following: